pregismond/creating-visualizations-using-snowflake-snowsight/Final_Assignment_Snowsight.md

 7. Select `Return to Sales` to save your worksheet and add it to the dashboard.
 ![03.06-07_num_recalls_by_model](./images/03.06-07_num_recalls_by_model.png)

-    The `Service` dashboard will look like:
+    The `Service` dashboard will look like this:
     ![03_service_panel1](./images/03_service_panel1.png)

 ### Add a tile to capture the customer sentiment by comparing positive, neutral, and negative reviews (as a treemap)